RosettaCommons/documentation/application_documentation/rna-denovo.md

 File Format
 ------

-Input and output PDB models have residues marked rA, rC, rG, and rU, due to historical reasons.
-If you have a "standard" PDB file, there is a python script available to convert it to Rosetta format:
+Note that in older versions of Rosetta, the PDBs may have residue types marked as rA, rC, rG, and rU and unusual atom names.
+Versions of Rosetta released after 3.5 have residue and atom names matching BMRB/NDB standard nomenclature.
+If you have a "standard" PDB file, there is a python script available to convert it to current Rosetta format:

 ```
-tools/rna/make_rna_rosetta_ready.py <pdb file>
+tools/rna_tools/make_rna_rosetta_ready.py <pdb file>
 ```

 Can I specify non-Watson-Crick pairs?